kazzkiq/svero/README.md

 ## Usage

-The usage is as super simple:
+The usage is super simple:

 ```html
 <!-- ./App.html -->